johnbohunt/Filter.Regeneration/John/README.md

 Connect the Filter system to the roughing pump if not connected
 Should be connected as shown below
 <img src="https://github.com/johnbohunt/Filter.Regeneration/blob/main/John/images/IMG_4814.png?raw=true" width=400>
-At the time of writing, they can be connected via Kwik Flange (KF) 25 hose
+They can be connected via Kwik Flange (KF) 25 hose
 Close the valve nearest the roughing pump (V1) to isolate the roughing pump from everything else
-Make sure any other systems hooked up are closed off as well (e.g. the selenium evaporator needs to be closed off here)
+Make sure any other systems hooked up are closed off as well
 The valve labeled SV1 (refer to valve diagram above) is a precision valve and should be handled VERY DELICATELY
-Make sure this valve is also closed before pumping
+Make sure this valve is also closed before pumping (we will only open this when needed)
 You will have to turn this valve quite a few times to close it all the way
 Begin with every valve on the filter rig in the CLOSED position
-Turn on the roughing pump _!specify procedure_
+Turn on the roughing pump using the green "on" button on the side
-Note, You DO NOT want to accidentally open the system to the outside atmosphere!!!!
-Please check and double check what you are about to do at these steps!
+Note, You DO NOT want to accidentally open the system to the outside atmosphere!!!! (eg. running the roughing pump in reverse) Please check and double check what you are about to do at these steps!
-Slowly open up valves in order of nearest to furthest from roughing pump, waiting for the system pressure to drop to 2-10 torr.
+Slowly open up valves in order of nearest to furthest from roughing pump, waiting for the system pressure to drop to 2 * $10^{-5}$ torr.
 ![Valve Opening Order](https://github.com/johnbohunt/Filter.Regeneration/blob/main/John/images/Valve%20opening%20order.png)

 ---